COVID-19: Frequently asked questions

-Geisinger will only test people who meet CDC screening criteria.
-If you’re having symptoms you think are related to COVID-19, first call your primary care physician, who can advise on proper treatment — and if necessary, recommend further testing.
+Having symptoms you think are from COVID-19?
+First, contact your primary care physician.
+They can advise you on proper treatment — and if necessary, recommend further testing.
 Geisinger patients can also screen themselves and schedule a COVID-19 test in myGeisinger.

-You can also call our nurse triage line at 570-284-3657 with questions about symptoms or the need for further evaluation or testing.
+You can also call our nurse triage line at 570-284-3657.
+They’ll answer your questions about symptoms or let you know if you need further evaluation or testing.

 Should I cancel my upcoming appointments?

-At Geisinger, we follow CDC best practices and guidelines for infection control and prevention to ensure our facilities are always safe.
+At Geisinger, we follow CDC best practices and guidelines for infection control and prevention to keep our facilities safe.
 There’s no need to avoid our clinics or hospitals when seeking scheduled or emergency care.

 Can I see a provider virtually during the pandemic?

 If you’d prefer to see a provider from home, Geisinger offers telemedicine visits for routine and specialty care.